Titan Company

 Titan Company Limited is an Indian fashion accessories company that mainly manufactures items such as jewellery, watches and eyewear.
 Part of the Tata Group and started as a joint venture with TIDCO, the company has its corporate headquarters in Electronic City, Bangalore, and registered office in Hosur, Tamil Nadu.

 Titan Company commenced operations in 1984 under the name Titan Watches Limited.
 In 1994, Titan diversified into jewellery with Tanishq and subsequently into eyewear with Titan Eyeplus.
 In 2005, it launched its youth fashion accessories brand Fastrack.
 Titan is the largest branded jewellery maker in India by value, with a 6% market share as of 2022.
 More than 80% of its total revenue comes from the jewellery segment.
-As of 2019, it is also the fifth-largest watch manufacturer in the world.
+As of 2019, it is also the fifth-largest watch manufacturer in the world by volume.

 History

 1984–1990

 Titan Company Limited was inaugurated on 26 July 1984 under the name Titan Watches Limited in Chennai.
 A plant was set up to manufacture quartz analogue electronic watches in the State Industries Promotion Corporation of Tamil Nadu industrial area at Hosur.
-In November 1986, Titan Company and Casio signed a MoU to manufacture 2 million digital and analog-digital watches.
+In November 1986, Titan Company and Casio signed an MoU to manufacture 2 million digital and analog-digital watches.